 She was flattered when Mr. Bingley came and stood by her, a smile on his face.
-Out of the corner of her eye, however, she espied Mr. Darcy, who appeared displeased.
+Out of the corner of her eye, however, she espied Mr. Darcy, who appeared displeased as she performed.
 She determined he was most likely used to listening to only the finest performers, and had judged her playing as deficient in comparison.

-At length, Mary sat down at the pianoforte to play.
+When Elizabeth stepped away from the pianoforte, Mary sat down to play.
 Unfortunately, it was not a song conducive to dancing or even enjoying.

 Mr. Bingley looked at Elizabeth.
 “Do you think we shall soon have music to which we can dance?”

-After watching Mary struggle through her piece to completion, Elizabeth said, “Pray, excuse me, Mr. Bingley, but if you do not mind, I believe Mary is in need of someone to turn the pages for her.”
+After watching Mary struggle through her piece, Elizabeth said, “Pray, excuse me, Mr. Bingley, but if you do not mind, I believe Mary is in need of someone to turn the pages for her.”

 “Certainly!
-But if she plays a song to dance to, may I request the dance with you?”
+But if she plays a song suitable to dancing, may I request the dance with you?”

 Elizabeth smiled.
 “You may, sir.”